 Candy cane Lane holiday lights had started In the year of 1984.
 These holiday lights are not sponsored by any professional.
 But the group of neighbors living in West Allis, Wisconsin decorate their houses.

 They collect donations in honor of a neighbor’s child.
 The neighbors worked in concert in decorating their homes and encouraged visitors to make a small donation as they drove through the festively enhanced neighborhood.
 (Source:- candy cane lane website)

 All the money raised went to support research, treatment, and the eventual discovery of a cure for childhood cancers and related blood diseases.
 The donations collected on Candy Cane Lane will go to the MACC (Midwest Athletes Against Childhood Cancer, Inc.) Fund.

-We started from the 96th street and Oklahoma avenue and we take turns from Montana avenue towards next street.
-It will become Zigzag pattern.
+We started from the 96th street and Oklahoma avenue and we take turns from Montana avenue towards the next street.
+It will become a Zigzag pattern.
 Both sides of the street are decorated beautifully.
 You can park one or two streets away and walk down the street if you want.
-There will number of cars driving by so be patient.
+There will a number of cars driving by so be patient.